DomenPigeon/sql-tutorial/README.md

 ### 1. Find the top 3 projects with the highest budgets

-**Instruction**: List the names and budgets of the top 3 projects with the highest budgets.
+**Instructions**: List the names and budgets of the top 3 projects with the highest budgets.
 <details>
 <summary>Solution</summary>